Abdallah2A/A-Search-Algorithm-in-Python/README.md

 # A* Search Algorithm in Python
-This Python script implements the A* search algorithm to find the shortest path between cities on a map.
+This Python script implements the A* search algorithm to find the shortest path between Egypt cities on a map.
 The map is represented as a dictionary of dictionaries, where each key is a city, and its value is another dictionary representing neighboring cities and the cost to reach them.

 ## Features
 - Map Representation: The map is stored in a dictionary where keys are city names, and values are dictionaries of neighboring cities with travel costs.